 The Group and the Company manage their capital structure and make adjustments to it, in light of changes in economic conditions and specific risks of their activity.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the year 2016 and 2015.
+No changes were made in the objectives, policies or processes during the year 2017 and 2016.

 The Company is obliged to keep its equity ratio at not less than 50 % of its share capital, as imposed by the Law on Companies of Republic of Lithuania.
-The Company and the subsidiaries complied with this requirement as at 31 December 2016 and 2015, except one dormant subsidiary as at 31 December 2015.
-In 2016 the appropriate measures were taken by the Company and the share capital of the subsidiary was increased by cash instalments by the Company.
+The Company and the subsidiaries complied with this requirement as at 31 December 2017 and 2016, except one dormant subsidiary as at 31 December 2017.
+There are no plans yet to rectify the situation.